 Confidence to extend credit

-You can increase your exposure to new or existing customers knowing the impact of a bad debt has been significantly minimised.
+You can increase your exposure to new or existing customers knowing the impact of bad debt has been significantly minimised.

 Security to offer Financers/Suppliers